Diageo’s flagship home and visitor attraction in Edinburgh’s New Town

 Diageo’s Global Retail Director, Greg Klingaman said, “At Johnnie Walker Princes Street, we want our visitors to begin their immersive storytelling experience from the moment they walk through our doors… This is whisky retail like you’ve never seen it before.”

-Using audio-visuals, 3D projections, special effects and theatre-quality sound, the main tour tells the remarkable brand story of Johnnie Walker – from its humble origins in Kilmarnock to today’s multi-national company producing the world’s most popular whisky.
+Using audio-visuals, 3D projections, special effects and theatre-quality sound, the main Journey of Flavour Tour tells the remarkable brand story of Johnnie Walker – from its humble origins in Kilmarnock to today’s multi-national company producing the world’s most popular whisky.
 It’s a full sensory experience.

 Whisky Maker’s Cellar